 - We always recommend having and wearing a PFD

 - Lastly, don't forget to have fun.
 I am a very big advocate for learning and pushing your skills, and developing skills on the water.
 But that should be complementary to having fun on the water.

 I really am a firm believer than someone that's riding a wave, or dropping on a waterfall, or exploring a faraway place, or just sitting in a small lake all day is going to be having fun on the water.
 We can't forget that, and that's what motivates us to get on the water time and time again.

-The golden rules of stand up paddleboarding are a set of rules that will help you paddle more…
+The three golden rules are a set of rules that when followed, will let you paddle the most efficiently,…